 Creating a great chicken coop for your flock and life can be challenging.
 So I gathered up some inspiration that we used to create our chicken coop and gave us many of the ideas for what we wanted in our own coop.
 This list of 18 creative chicken coop ideas should inspire you through the process of creating or updating your coop for your backyard chickens.

-Though you should make sure you know the basic needs when designing your coop, you can reference our list of How To Build The Best Chicken Coop if you need that.
-Then use this list below to define all the parts of the coop in terms of design and function.
+Though you should ensure you know the basic needs when designing your coop, you can reference our list of How To Build The Best Chicken Coop if needed.
+Then use this list below to define all the coop parts in terms of design and function.

 18 Incredibly Creative Chicken Coop Ideas

-When it came to designing and building our very own chicken coop, the most important thing that we did was research.
+When it came to designing and building our chicken coop, the most important thing we did was research.

-Even though we knew we wanted a simple chicken coop, we wanted to get it right, so we looked at a lot of chicken coop ideas and designs before we decided how our chicken coop would look.
+Even though we knew we wanted a simple chicken coop, we wanted to get it right, so we looked at many chicken coop ideas and designs before deciding how our chicken coop would look.

-When you are researching designs for your DIY chicken coop it’s crucial to think about how it will be used.
+When researching designs for your DIY chicken coop, it’s crucial to consider how it will be used.

-We also needed a chicken coop that protected our chickens from the long cold winters as well as from predators in our area.
+We also needed a chicken coop that protected our chickens from the long cold winters and predators in our area.

 And we buried the wire around the run a foot underground and even set it in concrete for extra protection from predators.

-The stand-out feature of our chicken coop is a stand up feature.
+The stand-out feature of our chicken coop is a stand-up feature.
 We built it with enough headroom as we didn’t want to be bending over and crawling around in it.
-This makes a big difference so we are really glad we opted for that in our own chicken coop.
+This makes a big difference, so we are glad we opted for that in our chicken coop.

-Although the design is simple we think it still looks great, due in no small part to the choice of Pewter Green paint for the exterior of the chicken coop.
+Although the design is simple, we think it still looks great, due in no small part to the choice of Pewter Green from Sherwin Williams paint for the exterior of the chicken coop.

 A chicken coop that has similarities with our own chicken coop is this farmhouse-style chicken coop from Twelve on Main.

-Like ours, it is a large simple design that has enough headroom to stand up inside, as well as having doors that are high enough to avoid banging your head when going in and out of the coop.
+Like ours, it is a large simple design with enough headroom to stand up inside and doors that are high enough to avoid banging your head when going in and out of the coop.
 And a large run area.

-They also have a good-sized storage area incorporated in the chicken coop building, even adding enough space to store supplies for their other animals.
+They also have a good-sized storage area incorporated into the chicken coop building, even adding enough space to store supplies for their other animals.

-This chicken coop is designed and built in a T-shape, with the run built at 90 degrees to the chicken coop which helps give it the Farmhouse look.
-Other touches that create the Farmhouse style are the use of a corrugated roof and the addition of a Dutch door.
+This chicken coop is designed and built in a T-shape, with the run built at 90 degrees to the chicken coop, which helps give it the Farmhouse look.
+Other touches that create the Farmhouse style are using a corrugated roof and adding a Dutch door.
 The minimal white paint finishes it off nicely.